-Berlin has relied especially on effective aid mechanism to realise the targets of structural policy abovementioned.
-The most important instrument of Berlin economic policy for regional aid is the Berlin Aid Law (BerlinFG); this is printed in full in the regional development programme (16 closely typed pages - DIN A 4).
+Berlin has relied especially on effective aid mechanism to realize the targets of structural policy abovementioned.
+The most important instrument of Berlin economic policy for regional aid is the Berlin Aid Law (BerlinFG); this is printed in full in the regional development programme.